-Today we are happy to have as our guest Jørgen Grotdal, a passionate logo & typography designer.
-As so many of us, he enjoys everything related to vintage and typography.
-A peculiar detail about Jorgen is that he has a huge passion for a good looking piece of wood. 🙂
+Jørgen Grotdal is a passionate logo & typography designer and he enjoys everything related to vintage and typography.
+A peculiar detail about Jorgen is that he has a huge passion for good looking pieces of wood. 🙂

 Why did you decide to open your shop?

 I built my shop because a lot of people were asking me about my handmade typography, so I decided to make a font with my hand type.

 How do you promote your products?
 Any tips you could share with our readers?

 I promote myself and my products mainly on Instagram and Twitter.
 As for the tips… don’t give up just because you don’t get the likes and followers you want.
 It’s not always that easy to grow in the beginning.
 I experienced that myself.